ievaaleksandravica/nodejs-basics/README.md

    * requiring `postman-request` npm package for easier API processing
    * requiring `config.js` to access WeatherStack API key
    * calling WeatherStack API key, using the `request({url:url}, (error, response) => {}) function
+      * one of `error` or `response` is always going to be undefined.
    * printing a small forecast to the user (using `WeatherStack` API)
    * printing longitude and latitude for Los Angeles (using `MapBox` API)
+   * Error handling
+      * low level errors, where error argument exists and response is not defined
+      * no matching results - there is a response but with error code

 ### Task App